 The best tool for the job is the one that you use.

 I’ve used many tools during my time as a digital marketer (almost 7 years now, which is hard to believe).
 But now I have the tools that I use often because I work with a specific type of client (enterprise marketplaces needing B2C organic customer acquisition).
 I know SEMrush, Moz, Majestic, and Screaming Frog incredibly well now and can do so much with just those specific tools.

-The best tools for your job are the ones that you use.
+Too many companies get hung up on tools.
+Simply put, the best tools for your job are the ones that you use.